 I only recently started posting my professional content to Instagram, such as sketchnotes and drawings, and it feels like a great fit.
 I want to keep sharing there, but I want to make sure that I have my own record of the content I am posting as well.
 Using the workflow I created, here are the basic steps:

 I am pretty excited about how simple it is.
 I have made the workflow so that it can be launched from some text, an image, or even directly in Workflow and select the image and write the text later.
 This has helped reduce the friction and encourages me to post more frequently.
-You can still follow me on Instagram, but all of my posts will also be available on my microblog.
+You can still follow me on Instagram.

 The update workflows will take in an existing file, find it on GitHub, and commit an update to the file.
 Adding the workflows for photos and files allows me to publish everything that the blog post will need.
 These have the side benefit of being able to upload any files to a repository, so their use is not limited to GitHub Pages blogs.